MAPF-Competition/web_resource/updates.md

 Keep an eye out for further news and announcements during the competition period.

-Best regards,
-The Organisers, League of Robot Runners

 ## 🚀 Test Round Extended!
 More Time to Tinker & Tweak! 🤖 `1 Nov 2024`